THE JESUS-SHAPED WAY

 These Jesus-shaped disciples proclaimed the Truth of a Gospel that had the power to transform those who were broken and in need of healing.
 They lived a Way of life together in community that provided a home for those who were desperately lost and in need of a family.
 Just as Jesus foretold, this movement of Jesus-shaped lives spread like wildfire from Jerusalem to Judea, from Judea to Samaria, and from Samaria to the ends of the earth.
 (Acts 1:8) Apostles like Peter and John and Paul continued proclaiming Jesus’ Truth and modeling his Way across the Gentile world, and disciples who were learning how to make disciples multiplied this extraordinary Life in the lives of those who learned to do the same.

 The movement built slowly at first, unnoticed by many in the diverse Roman Empire, where countless gods were worshiped and religions practiced.
 But, over time, this singular movement of sacrificial love and transforming power began to make its mark on the world.
 As more and more people came to believe in the Truth of Jesus and follow his Way, philosophers tried to refute it, magistrates tried to subdue it, religious leaders tried to manipulate it, but nothing seemed capable of stopping it.
 Even beatings, imprisonment, and death couldn’t quench the power of the Spirit flowing through ordinary women and men who were bringing Jesus’ Kingdom to the world!
+Nothing could stop them from loving God and loving neighbor because they were trusting the Truth and following the Way.

 Truth Without the Way

 Somewhere in this tragic shift, the Way of Jesus was overlooked and gradually faded into the background.
 As a result, the Truth of Jesus became the focus of trained clergy who maintained their position of dominance in the church by framing themselves as the sole arbiters of biblical truth, interpreting the teaching of the Bible for “ordinary” people.
 Less and less emphasis was put on training people to follow the Way of Jesus in their everyday lives and communities.
+Many of those who claimed the name of Jesus no longer focused their lives on loving God with all they had, loving each other as Jesus had loved them, and loving their neighbors as themselves.

 The Emperor Constantine directed the leaders of the church to convene and come to an agreement about these teachings.
 In AD 325 the bishops and theologians gathered in Nicaea, just south of Constantinople, and agreed on theological formulations describing the Trinity and the dual natures of Christ.
 To communicate these decisions, the Council of Nicaea issued an authoritative summary of these orthodox teachings about God, which has come to be known as the “Nicene Creed.”
-This statement of faith was slightly refined at the Council of Constantinople in AD 381 and this is the Nicene Creed accepted by nearly all Christian churches today, recited by hundreds of millions of Christians in their worship services each week.
+This statement of faith was slightly refined at the Council of Constantinople in AD 381, and this version of the Nicene Creed is accepted by nearly all Christian churches today, recited by hundreds of millions of Christians in their worship services each week.
 This creed, and others like the Apostles Creed and the Athanasian Creed, have been helpful reminders over the centuries of the most important aspects of Jesus’ Truth.
 We could summarize these most important truths as follows:

 · God is our all-powerful Father.